 Across November and December 2020 we worked closely with the Department for Transport on polishing our proposals, to give them as good a chance as possible at our next submission.

-We submitted our further plans in March 2021, and at the same time Lancashire County Council announced that they would either 'top-up' or 'match fund' any funding offered by the Department for Transport for the purposes of ensuring a high quality business case and study is produced.
+We submitted our further plans in March 2021, and at the same time Lancashire County Council announced that they would either 'top-up' or 'match fund' any funding offered by the Department for Transport.

 I will keep constituents updated with any progress we make.